Quoteme/quoteme.github.io/about.md

 <span>

-I am Luca Leon Happel, a 23-year-old Student in Düsseldorf and a [top-100](https://xscode.com/profile/quoteme) on [GitHub](https://xscode.com/profile/quoteme) in categories like physics-engines and rigid-body-dynamics who currently lives in Mönchengladbach.
+I am Luca Leon Happel, a 23-year-old Student in Düsseldorf and a [top-100](https://xscode.com/profile/quoteme) on [GitHub](https://xscode.com/profile/quoteme) in categories like physics-engines and rigid-body-dynamics.
 My interests include mathematics, computer science, technology and lots more.
-My friends and colleagues primarily know me for the extra mile I always put into my work in order to help them and myself.
+My friends and colleagues primarily know me for the extra mile I always put into my work to help them and myself.

-In case I was able to catch your interest, please do not hesitate to [contact me](#contact).

 ### Education